yanzhicong/DHBE/README.md

     --target_class 9
 ```

-After training, the backdoored model and the training log files is placed under folder "train_teacher_badnets_cifar10_resnet18_e_200_tri1_3x3_t9_0_0_n300_results".
+After training, the backdoored model and the training log files are placed under folder "train_teacher_badnets_cifar10_resnet18_e_200_tri1_3x3_t9_0_0_n300_results".

-Then, for backdoor erasing with DHBE, just take this path as the "input_dir" augment:
+Then, for backdoor erasing with DHBE, just run the DHBE_train.py script and use this path as the "input_dir" augment:

 ## Step 2: DHBE backdoor erasing.